Will Smith Still Wants To Make Amends Amid Chris Rock’s Netflix Special Roasting - NewsBreak

 “But beyond that, family is important to him and [Smith] leaned on them,” the source adds.
 “It all has helped him look inside and mature.
 He is better but still remorseful.
 Will listened to those who tried to help him and feels that he has become a better person.”

-He even aimed at Jada Pinkett’s affair with singer August Alsina who’s 21 years younger than her.
+He even aimed Jada Pinkett’s affair with singer August Alsina who’s 21 years younger than her.

 “His wife was f-cking her son’s friend.
 I normally would not talk about this sh-t… I have no idea why two talented people would do something that f-cking lowdown.
 We all been cheated on.
 Everybody in this industry has been cheated on,” Rock joked.
 “None of us have ever been interviewed by the person that cheated on us on television.
 None of us. … Why the f-ck would you do that sh-t?
 She hurt him way more than he hurt me, okay?”